finos/datahelix/docs/UserGuide.md

 ...
 ```

 After loading the set from the file, this constraint behaves identically to the [inSet](#predicate-inset) constraint.
 This includes its behaviour when negated or violated.
-See [here](https://github.com/finos/datahelix/tree/master/examples/inSet) for an example showing the `inSet` constraint being used with a file.
+See [the inSet example](https://github.com/finos/datahelix/tree/master/examples/inSet) for an example showing the `inSet` constraint being used with a file.

 <div id="predicate-inmap"></div>